DualMagnums/Kabongo_E_Vue/README.md

 # VUE and AJAX

 In this assignment we were introduced to the basic concepts of connecting a Vue.js frontend to a Lumen API.
-And using those technologies I created a simple web application that fetches and displays data from an API of my choice
+And using those technologies I created a simple web application that fetches and displays data from an API of my choice.
+I decided to build a Studio Ghibli Web Application.
+In honour of well-known managa artist Akira Toriyama's passing, who did not create the Studio Ghibli movies, but was heavily inspired by them

 ## API Details